Cooking With Bliss

 Notes

-1. Sometime, I like having the butcher cut the turkey wings in half (this is totally optional), and I have them cut the tips off which I use for other things like adding flavor to beans or soups.
+1. Sometimes, I like having the butcher cut the turkey wings in half (this is totally optional), and I have them cut the tips off, which I use for other things like adding flavor to beans or soups.

 2. Don't skip the browning step; those golden bits on the wings (and in the pan) are what give the gravy its flavor.